 According to followers of this diet, three main elements contribute to wellness- mind, body, and spirit.
 When these elements are balanced within a person’s life energy (Qi), it is believed that all illnesses will be cured, and one’s health will improve (4).
-This belief system has not been scientifically proven; however, some studies have shown positive effects for cancer cells when following this eating style (11).
+This belief system has not been scientifically proven; however, some of the concepts of this eating style have been shown to reduce cancer and chronic disease risk, such as eating more fruits, vegetables, and whole grains (11).

 The theory behind how the food itself works includes two central beliefs:

 - The food is said to be alive, meaning that the food contains life, energy, and consciousness.

 - By eating this type of food, it is believed that a person’s life energy will become balanced over time, thus leading to a more healthy lifestyle overall.

 What Can You Eat On A Macrobiotic Diet?

 According to those who practice macrobiotics, meat and dairy products are not allowed; however, some debate over whether or not fish can be included in the diet.
 Some practitioners include fermented foods as well; however, others do not include them because they tend to contain yeast which they believe can stress the digestive tract.